Egyptology

-Egyptology (from Egypt and Greek -λογία, -logia; علم المصريات) is the study of ancient Egyptian history, language, literature, religion, architecture and art from the 5th millennium BC until the end of its native religious practices in the 4th century AD.
-A practitioner of the discipline is an "Egyptologist".
-In Europe, particularly on the Continent, Egyptology is primarily regarded as being a philological discipline, while in North America it is often regarded as a branch of archaeology.
+Egyptology (from Egypt and Greek -λογία, -logia; علم المصريات) is the scientific study of ancient Egypt, including historic artifacts and ancient writing.
+The topics studied include ancient Egyptian history, language, literature, religion, architecture, culture and art from the 5th millennium BC until the end of its native religious practices in the 4th century AD.

 History

 First explorers

 The earliest explorers of ancient Egypt were the ancient Egyptians themselves.
 Inspired by a dream he had, Thutmose IV led an excavation of the Great Sphinx of Giza and inscribed a description of the dream on the Dream Stele.
 Less than two centuries later, Prince Khaemweset, fourth son of Ramesses II, would gain fame for identifying and restoring historic buildings, tombs and temples, including pyramids; and has subsequently been described as the first Egyptologist.

-Graeco–Roman Period
+Classical Antiquity

 Some of the first historical accounts of Egypt were given by Herodotus, Strabo, Diodorus Siculus and the largely lost work of Manetho, an Egyptian priest, during the reign of Ptolemy I and Ptolemy II in the 3rd century BC.
 The Ptolemies were very interested in the work of the ancient Egyptians, and many of the Egyptian monuments, including the pyramids, were restored by them.
 The Ptolemies also built many new temples in the Egyptian style.
 The Romans also carried out restoration work in Egypt.